 Acts 14:26 (mistranslation) – The original Greek says of the God here, not of the Lord.

-Romans 10:13 – This is quoting Joel 2:32, which reads “name of Jehovah” in the Hebrew Masoretic text.
+Romans 10:13 – This is quoting Joel 2:32, which reads “name of Jehovah/Yahweh” in the Hebrew Masoretic text.
 However, our translation says “name of the Lord” in that verse.
 We believe it’s (probably) a corruption of the Hebrew text.
 Although Paul likely said maryah here, he could have just been using the full spelling of Lord, with no implication that it’s a euphemism for the Divine Name.
 Note that in the Greek translation, the article (‘the’) is present.

 1 Corinthians 4:5 – The expression ‘the Lord’s Day’ originally comes from Hebrew.
 While the Hebrew Masoretic text today phrases that expression as ‘Jehovah’s Day,’ we believe this is a corruption of the Hebrew text.
 The original phrase may have just said Lord.
 Therefore, in this instance, maryah is probably not a euphemism for YHWH, although some perhaps understood it that way at the time.

 1 Corinthians 15:58 – Two instances of maryah are here.
 Since the previous verse, 57, talks about thanking God for Jesus, we assume that these references are to God Almighty, especially since the Greek translation is missing the article (‘the’) in the second instance.
-We do not translate them both as Jehovah because usually a synonym is used instead of the same word twice.
+We do not translate them both as Jehovah/Yahweh because usually, a synonym is used instead of the same word twice.
 We guess that the first use is meant to be the title Lord because the Greek uses the article.
-With it missing on the second instance, that’s probably a euphemism for YHWH.
+With it missing in the second instance, that’s probably a euphemism for YHWH.
 We’re basing this only on the Greek translator’s accuracy, though, and he may have got it wrong!
 Either way, both instances probably refer to God, although the first one could be a reference to Jesus.

 1 Corinthians 16:10 – The instance of maryah here is not missing the article (‘the’) in the Greek translation, so the ancients probably didn’t understand it as a euphemism for YHWH.
-It could be giving either Jesus or Jehovah the full title of Lord.
+It could be giving either Jesus or Jehovah/Yahweh the full title of Lord.

-2 Corinthians 10:18 – Since this occurrence of maryah (Lord) comes with the article (‘the’) beforehand in the Greek translation, it seems that the ancients understood this as simply meaning the Lord, and not as a euphemism for YHWH.
+2 Corinthians 10:18 – Since this occurrence of maryah (Lord) comes with the article (‘the’) beforehand in the Greek translation, it seems that the ancients understood this as simply meaning the Lord and not as a euphemism for YHWH.
 Therefore it could be referring to either Almighty God or Jesus.
 Since Jesus previously appointed the Apostles, it would be consistent for this reference to be a title given to Jesus, but we cannot be sure.

 Ephesians 4:17 – It’s unclear from the context which Lord is being referred to.
 While it has the Greek ‘grammar error’, this could just be the opinion of the Greek translator from when he saw maryah being used.
-Yet, Paul could have simply been using maryah as the full spelling of Lord, and not as a euphemism for YHWH.
-Since we don’t know, in this translation we’re just leaving it as Lord.
+Yet, Paul could have simply been using maryah as the full spelling of Lord and not as a euphemism for YHWH.
+Since we don’t know, in this translation, we’re just leaving it as Lord.

 Philippians 2:29 – It’s unclear from the context which Lord is being referred to.
 While it has the Greek ‘grammar error’, this could just be the opinion of the Greek translator from when he saw maryah being used.
-Yet, Paul could have simply been using maryah as the full spelling of Lord, and not as a euphemism for YHWH.
-Since we don’t know, in this translation we’re just leaving it as Lord.
+Yet, Paul could have simply been using maryah as the full spelling of Lord and not as a euphemism for YHWH.
+Since we don’t know, in this translation, we’re just leaving it as Lord.

 Colossians 4:7 – It’s unclear from the context which Lord is being referred to.
 While it has the Greek ‘grammar error’, this could just be the opinion of the Greek translator from when he saw maryah being used.
-Yet, Paul could have simply been using maryah as the full spelling of Lord, and not as a euphemism for YHWH.
-Since we don’t know, in this translation we’re just leaving it as Lord.
+Yet, Paul could have simply been using maryah as the full spelling of Lord and not as a euphemism for YHWH.
+Since we don’t know, in this translation, we’re just leaving it as Lord.

 Learn more about the Divine Name, why we use it, and why we use it our New Testament.